digitalwerk-gmbh/spdx2aosd/README.md

 ## Getting started

-To setup and install this cli tool local on your device please follow the nest 3 steps.
+To setup and install this cli tool local on your device please follow the next 3 steps.

 Open your CLI command line tool (Power Shell, Visual Code Terminal) and navigate into the folder where you want to install the tool.